vsm/vsm-dictionary-combiner/README.md

 ## 'Build' configuration

 To use a VsmDictionary in Node.js, one can simply run `npm install` and then use `require()`.
-But it is also convenient to have a version of the code that can just be loaded via a &lt;script&gt;-tag in the browser.
+But it is also convenient to have a version of the code that can just be loaded via a `<script>`-tag in the browser.

-Therefore, we included `webpack.config.js`, which is a Webpack configuration file for generating such a browser-ready package.
+Therefore, we included [webpack.config.js](https://github.com/vsm/vsm-dictionary-combiner/blob/master/webpack.config.js), which is a Webpack configuration file for generating such a browser-ready package.

 By running `npm build`, the built file will appear in a 'dist' subfolder.
-You can use it by including:
-`<script src="../dist/vsm-dictionary-combiner.min.js"></script>` in the header of an HTML file.
+You can use it by including: `<script src="../dist/vsm-dictionary-combiner.min.js"></script>` in the header of an HTML file.

 Note that you should **always include** all other vsm-dictionaries that the combiner package will use either by using `require()` (in Node.js) or by including the specific script source for each package in the HTML header.
-See the `combiner+vsm-box.test.html` file in the `test` directory for a demo of the `vsm-dictionary-combiner` integrated in a [vsm-box](https://github.com/vsm/vsm-box) and how to include the minified distribution built files for each vsm-dictionary.
+See the [example HTML file](https://github.com/vsm/vsm-dictionary-combiner/blob/master/test/combiner%2Bvsm-box.test.html) in the `test` directory for a demo of the `vsm-dictionary-combiner` integrated in a [vsm-box](https://github.com/vsm/vsm-box) and how to include the minified distribution built files for each respective vsm-dictionary.

 ## Specification